New mom seeks support for postpartum anxiety (video)

 Roses have long been a symbol of love.
-Just a single rose can brighten your day, and a whole bouquet can instantly chase away the blues and warm your heart.
+Just a single rose can brighten your day, the landscapers say, and a whole bouquet can instantly warm your heart.
+The team members, who work within the Engineering Department at Sharp Grossmont, have developed the annual Mother’s Day tradition to pass these good feelings onto their patients.

 Sharp Grossmont has more than 250 rose bushes growing in the gardens throughout the hospital campus.
 Every year, the landscaping team harvests the fresh buds and arranges 20 or so bouquets for moms who have their babies on Mother’s Day.
-The landscapers then deliver the colorful blooms to patient rooms to commemorate the event and as a special treat.
+The landscapers then deliver the colorful blooms to patient rooms as a special treat.

 “Flowers are immensely powerful,” says Perez-Ojeda.
 “They’ve been proven to reduce stress and promote a sense of well-being and healing.
 We have visitors, patients and staff alike who find our gardens very calming and soothing, especially if they’re having a tough day.”